Requirements For Sending and Bounce Domains

 - For a domain that you plan to use as a bounce domain (Return Path), you should add a CNAME record with the provided hostname value.
 This will verify ownership and make this domain ready for bounces.

-- If you don’t have access to the domain’s DNS records, you can verify ownership by requesting an email be sent to abuse@ or postmaster@ and then clicking the link in the received email.
+- If you don’t have access to the domain’s DNS records, you can verify ownership by requesting an email be sent to any address on the sending domain and then clicking the link in the received email.
 (Note: this email verification option is not available for bounce domains which must be CNAME-verified.)

 Step Two: Compliance Review